Skip to Content

 An upcoming World Café session at UCL will bring the entire cohort together to capture learning, explore opportunities beyond the scheme, and strengthen shared understanding across participants.

-Modest resources, meaningful impact
+Modest Resources, meaningful impact